tejaswariravulu2001-prog/Live-Weather--/README.md

-A simple yet powerful Live Weather Application built with HTML, CSS, and JavaScript that fetches real-time weather data using a public Weather API.
+A Simple yet powerful Live Weather Application built with HTML, CSS, and JavaScript that fetches real-time weather data using a public Weather API.
 The app displays current weather conditions, temperature, air quality index (AQI), humidity, pressure, sunrise & sunset times, and a 5-day forecast for any city entered by the user.

 🚀 Features